-2021 was a year when many digital transformation projects that were previously put on the sidelines made their mark.
+Many digital transformation projects that were previously put on the sidelines made their mark.
 The need to establish digital capabilities quickly, such as account creation, mortgage lending, and PPP small company loans, became critical due to lockdowns, physical distancing and work-from-home requirements.

 Business success was dependent on how quickly banks and credit unions could meet customers' demands via technology, and the digital transformation of the banking industry accelerated across the board.

 Improving agility, delivering better service and improving customer and employee experience which were considered "nice to have" just a couple months prior, became the number one priority.